Master the Art of the Boardroom

 Knowledge and networks for leaders of not-for-profit organisations.

 The Better Boards Conference is back in 2023

 At Better Boards we offer a range of products and services to help you improve your board and governance.

 Our Cat Herder

-A cost effective, easy-to-use board portal for purpose-driven organisaitons.
-Hundreds of organisaitons use Our Cat Herder to imporve thier board meetings and thier board’s governance.
+A cost effective, easy-to-use board portal for purpose-driven organisations.
+Hundreds of organisations use Our Cat Herder to improve their board meetings and their board’s governance.

 On-demand governance knowledge for your entire for-purpose or not-for-profit board.
 Take your governance and leadership knowledge to the next level.